Shri2703/Problem/README.md

 #Basic Python Problem

-it covers all the basic of python
+it covers all the basic of python....